cellml/libcellml/docs/theory/theory_sodiumchannel.rst

 iii.
 The sodium channel conductance rises (*activates*) and then falls
      (*inactivates*) under a positive voltage step from rest since the three :math:`m`-gates turn on but the :math:`h`-gate turns off and the conductance is a product of these.
-Compare this with the potassium channel conductance shown in **TODO ref to potassium page** :numref:`ocr_tut_kin_pot_ch` which is only reduced back to zero by stepping the voltage back to its resting value – i.e.
+Compare this with the potassium channel conductance shown in **TODO ref to potassium page** :numref:`ocr_tut_kin_pot_ch` which is only reduced back to zero by stepping the voltage back to its resting value – that is, *deactivating* it.
-     *deactivating* it.

 iv.
 The only time current :math:`i_{\text{Na}}` flows through the
      sodium channel is during the brief period when the :math:`m`-gate is rapidly opening and the much slower :math:`h`-gate is beginning to close.
      A small current flows during the reverse voltage step but this is at a time when the :math:`h`-gate is now firmly off so the magnitude is very small.